 It is very clear that Paul desired above all else to live as if he were radiating the very life of Christ in his body, even

 in suffering and death.
 Notice that he sought to know the power of Jesus' resurrection through suffering and

 death.
 In his flesh, Paul died daily, and, in this death, he sought to know through experience the power of His

 resurrection.
-This is the death to life cycle about which I previously wrote.
-If you want to call this a type of
+This is could be described as a death to life cycle.
+If you want to call this a type of spiritual

-spiritual resurrection or a cycle of death leading to spiritual life, I have no argument, but note that, according to
+resurrection or a cycle of death leading to spiritual life, I have no argument, but note that, according to Paul, this

 There was no pretense in Paul as there is in some today who are claiming with near giddiness that they have